A road trip down The Great Ocean Road had been on my Australia Bucket List for a while and this week I finally got to tick the adventure off.

 Today’s start location is the perfect base for a few adventures in the National Park, all of which are in close proximity to each other.

 - Hopetoun Falls

-We noticed that the days following were due to be a wash out and so we decided to head north a little earlier than planned to catch Gibson’s steps at sunset as this may be the only good light to catch the Apostles in.
+We noticed that the days following were due to be a wash out and so we decided to head north a little earlier than planned to catch Gibson’s steps at sunset, as this may have been the only good light to catch the Apostles in.

 Even though the light was still poor (from a photographers POV anyway), it ended up being the only one of the Apostles we witnessed.